 One of my classmates had leased Cinnamon during the previous school year.
 By December, she'd lost whatever interest she'd had in riding, and I had taken over Cinnamon's care.
 It had been a wonderful six months, and the only thing that made losing Cinnamon bearable was the fact that I, too, was going to spend the summer working at Tom Sawyer.

 At that time, the Tom Sawyer horses were boarded in a pasture at Flintridge Riding Club in La Canada, California.
-There were nearly thirty horses in the pen, but my eye was immediately drawn to little Appaloosa pony.
+There were more than twenty horses in the pen, but my eye was immediately drawn to little Appaloosa pony.
 Her bright chestnut coat was heavily roaned, making her look almost pink.
 She lifted her head and fixed one white rimmed eye on me.
 My heart skipped a beat, and I thought, "Oh, if only Dawn had leased that one!"